 Robert Imes, University of Saskatchewan, Research Assistant 2015-19.

 Brandon Taylor, University of Toronto, Iter fellow 2018-19.

 Professor Kenneth Fincham, Professor of Early Modern History, University of Kent, UK.

 Dr. Arnold Hunt, Lecturer in History, University of Cambridge, UK.

 Dr. Mary Morrissey, Associate Professor in English Literature, University of Reading, UK.

 Dr. Richard Snoddy, Associate Research Fellow and Visiting Lecturer in Theology, London School of Theology, UK.

-Dr. Sebastiaan Verwij, Lecturer in English, University of Bristol, UK.
+Dr. Sebastiaan Verwij, Senior Lecturer in English, University of Bristol, UK.